-Article 6 To see if the Town will vote to raise and appropriate or transfer from available funds the sum of \$1,200, the amount received by the Town in Fiscal Year 2015 and put in the General Fund in error, to a Recycling Dividend Program account for use by the Board of Health, or take any other action relative thereto.
+Moved and seconded that the Town vote to transfer from Free Cash the sum of \$1,200, the amount received by the Town in Fiscal Year 2015 and put in the General Fund in error, to a Recycling Dividend Program account for use by the Board of Health.

-- Article 7 To see if the Town will vote pursuant to M.G.L. c.268A, §21A to authorize the Board of Selectmen, Board of Water/Sewer Commissioners, Board of Assessors, Board of Health, Board of Appeals, Finance Committee, and the Trustees of Libraries to appoint their own members to positions under their respective jurisdictions at such salaries or wage rates to be established by the Board of Selectmen, or take any other action relative thereto. - Article 8 To see if the Town will vote to authorize the Moderator to choose a committee to expend the income from the Whiting Street Fund, or take any other action relative thereto. - Article 9 To see if the Town will vote to approve a Capital Improvement Plan, as prepared by the Capital Planning Committee and approved by the Finance Committee, including recommended capital improvements for the following five fiscal years, or take any other action relative thereto.
+Moved and seconded that the Town vote pursuant to M.G.L. c.268A, §21A to authorize the Board of Selectmen, Board of Water/Sewer Commissioners, Board of Assessors, Board of Health, Board of Appeals, Finance Committee, and the Trustees of Libraries to appoint their own members to positions under their respective jurisdictions at such salaries or wage rates to be established by the Board of Selectmen.

+Moved and seconded that the Town vote to authorize the Moderator to choose a committee to expend the income from the Whiting Street Fund.

+Moved and seconded that the Town vote to approve a Capital Improvement Plan, as prepared by the Capital Planning Committee and approved by the Finance Committee, including recommended capital improvements for the following five fiscal years.